-The following new or amended accounting standards have been issued by the International Accounting Standards Board ("IASB").
+The following new or amended accounting standards have been issued by the International Accounting Standards Board ("IASB") for periods beginning on or after January 1, 2013.
 These new or amended standards are not yet effective, and the Company has not completed its assessment of their impact on its consolidated financial statements.